qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

    gate directly parametrized as :math:`X_k(\beta) = R_x(2\beta)_k` in
    Qiskit.

--  In the last srep we measure the qubits in the computational basis, i.e. we perfrom a :math:`Z` - measurement and record the resulting bit-string :math:`x \in \{0,1\}^5`.
+-  In the last step we measure the qubits in the computational basis, i.e. we perfrom a :math:`Z` - measurement and record the resulting bit-string :math:`x \in \{0,1\}^5`.

 .. code:: ipython3

-    # preapre the quantum and classical resisters
+    # prepare the quantum and classical resisters
     QAOA = QuantumCircuit(len(V), len(V))

     # apply the layer of Hadamard gates to all qubits